 For over 20 years, Housing & Residential Life has hosted a Hunger Banquet to raise awareness about hunger and food insecurity.
 Participants are encouraged to fast for 30 hours before the event, which is the average amount of time someone in the UA who is food insecure goes between meals.
 The fast is broken at the event, where you will learn more about different causes of hunger and how to help combat the problem.

-Housing & Residential Life is committed to providing inclusive housing.
+Housing & Residential Life is committed to fostering inclusive communities.
 Open Housing is intended to create a comfortable living environment for transgender and gender non-conforming residents as well as any student who wants to live with someone of a different gender.
-More information can be found in the Open Housing section of our website.
-We also offer some all-gender bathrooms in select halls.
-See hall page descriptions for details.
+We also offer some all-gender bathrooms in some dorms.
+Please see dorm descriptions and floor plans for details.

 The student Peer Advisor position is one that is grounded in the multicultural competency framework and allows student staff to gain the awareness, knowledge, and skills necessary to work effectively with students and residents across cultures and identities.
 Student Peer Advisors will be responsible for instituting monthly programmatic efforts within the residence halls that focus specifically on issues of equity and student engagement– including the educating on the mosaic of diversity, multiculturalism and inclusivity.